mincong-h/mincong-h.github.io/README.md

 Hi, welcome to my blog!
 I'm a software engineer at Vertesia.
 I write blog posts in my free time.
 My blogs are bits and pieces of my tech journey.
 Most of them are related to Java.
 Hope you enjoy them!
-My opionions are my own, not Composable's.
+My opionions are my own, not Vertesia's.
 This blog is powered by [Jekyll][1], a simple, blog-aware, static sites solution.
 It is also powered by [TeXt Theme](https://github.com/kitian616/jekyll-TeXt-theme), a super customizable